TomfromBerlin/Debian-Pihole-Unbound/README.md

 #### _/etc/resolvconf.conf_

-Recent Debian-based OS releases auto-install a package called `openresolv`, which will cause unexpected behaviour for pihole and unbound.
-Openresolv's service/config instructs resolvconf to write unbound's own DNS service at nameserver 127.0.0.1 , but without the 5335 port, into the file /etc/resolv.conf (see previous section).
-That /etc/resolv.conf file is used by local services/processes to determine DNS servers configured.
+Recent Debian-based OS releases auto-install a package called `openresolv`, which will cause unexpected behaviour for Pi-hole and Unbound.
+Openresolv's service/config instructs resolvconf to write unbound's own DNS service at nameserver 127.0.0.1, but without the 5335 port, into the file `/etc/resolv.conf` (see previous section).
+That `/etc/resolv.conf` file is used by local services/processes to determine DNS servers configured.
 You need to remove openresolv and disable the service, or modify the configuration file to work-around the misconfiguration.

 There are two options to solve the problem and some will choose

 ##### _The hard way_

 just in case `unbound-resolvconf.service` is needed someday.
 In this case you need to modify `/etc/resolvconf.conf`.
-At the very end of the file you will find the following line:
+Almost at the end of the file you will find the following line:

 `unbound_conf=/etc/unbound/unbound.conf.d/resolvconf_resolvers.conf`